nfroidure/whook/packages/whook-graphql/README.md

 }
 ```

-Declare the plugin into your `index.ts` file:
+Declare the plugin into your `src/index.ts` file:

 ```diff
 +  import { gql } from 'apollo-server-core';